-Researchers at the University of Adelaide recently published the first comprehensive database of the world’s wine grapes and regions.
-Compiled during the past year using statistics from more than 500 regions in 44 countries, with data on 1,271 vine varieties, the database includes 99 percent of global wine production, according to its compilers.
+Researchers at the University of Adelaide published the first comprehensive database of the world's wine grapes and regions a few years back, using statistics statistics from more than 500 regions in 44 countries, with data on 1,271 vine varieties, the database includes 99 percent of global wine production, according to its compilers.
 No doubt this is a treasure trove of interesting information, but Question #1 is: Which variety is the world’s fastest-expanding wine grape?
 The answer is Spain’s fabulous, fascinating Tempranillo.

 Within Spain, Tempranillo’s share of the country’s vineyard land has leapt from a little over 5 percent Spain’s vineyards to over 20 percent.
 In the decade leading up to 2010, more than 345,000 acres of Tempranillo were planted, outpacing the planting of any other variety around the globe.